Unexpected Mold in Your Oceanside Rental? What to Know About Selling a House with Mold Problems

 If you thought the costs of home-ownership ended when you purchased a home, you may have been in for a rude awakening.
 As a homeowner, you are responsible for fixing every little thing that goes wrong in your house.
 From upgrades for an aging home to the fixing of leaky faucets and repairs to your drywall when the kids got a little too rowdy playing…it is up to you to have these issues addressed.
 If not, they will pile up, making it more difficult to sell your home down the road.
 If your home is a rental, this can sometimes happen without you even being aware.
 One of the “scarier” repairs to be surprised with is that of MOLD.

-We recently worked with a seller who was looking to sell her rental property in Oceanside, which had been occupied with tenants for the past eight years.
+We recently worked with a seller who was looking to sell her rental property in Oceanside, which had been occupied by tenants for the past eight years.
 She hadn’t seen the property in at least a few years and assumed everything was being taken care of (as she never heard of any issues from the tenants).
 But, upon receiving a home inspection, she learned that her coastal rental was not in its prime and, quite the opposite, suffered from serious mold issues and was in need of many repairs.
 She thought, “Mold issues!?
 How did I not know about this?”

 How Mold Creeps into Your Walls

 What our seller may not know is that mold is everywhere.
 Mold is a part of our environment and isn’t really a big problem until it begins growing indoors and affecting air quality.
 In a coastal town like Oceanside, it is nearly impossible to prevent at least some mold interference.
 If tenants hadn’t been running the air conditioner during summer and ignored the heater in winter months, it could be very difficult to control moisture levels.
-Some of the best ways to avoid it include: opening up doors and not leaving your house shut up for too long and increasing circulation and air flow with air conditioning, fans etc.
+Some of the best ways to avoid it include: opening up doors and not leaving your house shut up for too long and increasing circulation and airflow with air conditioning, fans, etc.

 Even if you don’t have any leaks in your roof or walls, mold can appear simply due to too much moisture.
 In our seller’s case, the mold had crept into her walls and under the tile in the kitchen.
 Now that she knows the problem her property faces, she’s worried that buyers will be turned off by the issue and then run away from the potential repairs and health risks associated.